honnet/iot_intro/README.md

 # IoT intro

-In this project we control LEDs from a web interface using an ESP8266.
+In this project we control LEDs and display analog voltages using a web interface and an ESP8266.

 ## Dependencies